OpenSourceOV/caviconsole/instructions.md

 Caviconsole interfaces with the cavicapture v2 programs (cavicapture and caviprocess) which do all the work capturing and processing the images.
 Caviconsole provides a web-based user interface for streaming a live feed from the camera, editing the cavicapture configuration file using a form, stopping and starting the scripts and displaying the results.
 Cavicapture does not require the GUI, likewise you can just use Caviconsole to edit the configuration file and run the cavicapture and caviprocess scripts manually from the console.

-**Use one or more configuration files?**
+**Use one or multiple configuration files?**

 One advantage of having a separate configuration file is you can save multiple versions for different sequences, projects etc and load into caviconsole whichever version is relevant for the current sequence.
 In practice you may find it easier/simpler/less confusing to have just one configuration file that everyone edits.

-Start by copying the example configuration file in the caviconsole directory to somewhere else easily accessible, like the Desktop.
+Regardless of the setup, start by copying the example configuration file in the caviconsole directory to somewhere else easily accessible, like the Desktop.
 Use the file manager (File icon on top task bar) and find the caviconsole directory (/home/pi/caviconsole), right-click the 'default-config.ini' file and click 'copy' then right-click the Desktop (or wherever) and click 'Paste'.
 Rename the file to something like 'sequence.config'.
-If you mess up this file you'll always have the original default-config.ini to use as a backup/reference.
+This way if you mess up your main file you'll always have the original default-config.ini to use as a backup/reference.

 Caviconsole has four sections/screens: